System Source Computer Museum

 Computer Museum in Hunt Valley, Maryland, U.S.

 The System Source Computer Museum, located in Hunt Valley, Maryland, USA, exhibits notable computing devices from ancient times until the present.
 Over 5,000 objects are on display and many of the computational devices are operational.
 STEM activities are offered to organized tour groups.
 Admission is $15 for adults, $10 for students, children, veterans, and first responders.
 The museum is open weekdays from 9:00am until 6:00pm by appointment.
 Museum docents are available to lead tours.
-The National Electronics Museum is in the same building, and admission provides access to both museums.
+Until January 30, 2026, the National Electronics Museum was in the same building.

 History

 The museum's origins date to 1981 when a Baltimore ComputerLand franchise had computers in inventory that instantly became historic artifacts with the introduction of the IBM Personal Computer.

 The museum was incorporated as a non-profit 501(c)(3) in 2018 as the Maryland Technology Museum with the trade name the System Source Computer Museum.
 In 2021, the museum became the new home of the DigiBarn Computer Museum.